-Investigator classification series on Schedule B to attract and hire more experienced certified peace officers in the Special Investigations Unit.
-Another consideration to fill this need is to allow for external lateral transfers into the Agent classification on Schedule C. The current State Classification Plan structure for TABC agents requires external hires to be hired at entry level pay, regardless of the amount of law enforcement experience the candidate brings with them.
+TABC is seeing the desired skillset of Enforcement employees evolve to focus more on undercover operations and criminal analysis to effectively combat organized criminal activity, including human trafficking.
+Maintaining employee diversity remains a priority to ensure successful undercover operations.
+In addition to diversity, Enforcement needs to recruit and hire more experienced certified peace officers.
+TABC has successfully leveraged the Investigator classification series on Schedule B to attract and hire more experienced certified peace officers in the Special Investigations Unit.
+Another consideration to fill this need is to allow for external lateral transfers into the Agent classification on Schedule C. The current agency practice and State Classification Plan structure for TABC agents requires external hires to be hired at entry level pay, regardless of the amount of law enforcement experience the candidate brings with them.
 TABC-specific years of experience and time and grade as a TABC agent determine employee eligibility for step-pay increases on Schedule C for the Agent classification.
-To change this requires legislative action and updates to the State Classification Plan.
-Human Resources will work with the State Auditor's Office and senior leadership to propose changes to the State Classification Plan, with the goal of reducing barriers to recruitment and competitive pay.
-Remaining competitive and attracting qualified candidates is vital to accomplishing the agency's human trafficking and broader public safety missions.
+To change this requires legislative action, additional funding, and updates to the State Classification Plan.
+Human Resources proposed a new Senior Agent classification and the State Auditor's Office (SAO) concurred with our recommendation; however, the addition was not approved by the 87th Legislature.
+Human Resources will continue to work with the SAO and senior leadership to propose changes to the State Classification Plan, with the goal of reducing barriers to recruitment and competitive pay.
+Remaining competitive and attracting qualified candidates is vital to accomplishing the agency's public safety mission.

 TABC seeks to enhance the fundamental competencies as well as interpersonal and leadership skills of all employees.
-Exceptional customer service is leadership priority and critical soft skill that every employee must demonstrate, particularly in the Licensing, Training, and Human Resources divisions.
+Exceptional customer service is a leadership priority and critical soft skill that every employee must demonstrate, particularly in the Licensing, Training, and Human Resources divisions.
 Employees and leaders need the flexibility to successfully adapt to an ever-changing work environment while making sound business decisions.
 TABC will continue to ensure leadership training is available to management teams and employees who have demonstrated leadership potential.

-Section IV: Strategic Development EMPLOYEE TRAINING AND EDUCATION The Training Division provides employees with fundamental training and growth opportunities and resources required to perform their essential job functions and prepare them for advancement opportunities.
+Section IV: Strategic Development

+EMPLOYEE TRAINING AND EDUCATION

+The Training Division provides employees with fundamental training and growth opportunities and resources required to perform their essential job functions and prepare them for advancement opportunities.
 TABC leaders will continue to identify, provide, and encourage employee participation in training opportunities and continuing education courses required to maintain job-related licenses and certifications.
 Employees are encouraged to network with others in their profession and engage in professional organizations to stay informed of best practices and changing legal requirements.